-Your South Beach Travel Guide: What to Eat on VacationArticle posted in: Diet & Nutrition
+Your South Beach Travel Guide: What to Eat on VacationArticle posted in: Nutrition

 Once you’ve worked hard to lose weight, you don’t want to see your progress slip away on vacation.
 While it’s an easy time to overindulge, you don’t want to fall victim to vacation weight gain after too many bad food choices high in carbs, sugar and calories.
 You can still have fun on vacation while making wise decisions about what to eat on vacation.

-If you’re on one of our South Beach Diet meal plans, you’ll want to make low carb choices to maintain your healthy eating routine.
+If you’re on the South Beach Diet, you’ll want to make low carb choices to maintain your healthy eating routine.
 After all, it is a vacation, and you’re going to want to see the sights and eat like the locals do at restaurants.
 Learn exactly what to eat on vacation while making smarter choices, depending on where you’re dining.
 Follow our guide for staying on track with low carb dining options so you can keep up your diet and weight loss progress intact.

 Check out our easy-to-follow guide and find out what to eat on vacation :